-To become a licensed registered nurse in the state of Ohio, a person must graduated from an accredited registered nursing program and successfully pass the National Council License Examination (NCLEX-RN).
+To become a licensed registered nurse in the state of Ohio, a person must graduate from an accredited registered nursing program and successfully pass the National Council License Examination (NCLEX-RN).

-Students in Bluffton's nursing program will complete their RN degree requirements through dual enrollment at Northwest State Community College, which prepares students to take the NCLEX-RN exam.
+Through Bluffton’s nursing program, you will complete RN degree requirements through dual enrollment at Northwest State Community College, which will prepare you to take the NCLEX-RN exam.

-Upon successful completion of the NCLEX-RN exam, students complete advanced nursing course requirements for the bachelor of science in nursing degree at Bluffton.
+Upon successful completion of the NCLEX-RN exam, you will complete advanced nursing course requirements for the bachelor of science in nursing degree at Bluffton.

 Kelsey May '20 serves as an obstetrician scrub tech at Blanchard Valley Hospital while also working at Mennonite Memorial Home in Bluffton.

 “I’ve had my eyes opened to different situations that can happen in anybody's life.
 Anything from birth to death or different diseases that can be difficult for any family to deal with; I have become more aware and understanding of people.”

 - Four-year plan for a BSN in nursing.